prendradjaja/bookworm/JOURNAL.md

 **v0.1.4:** Small tweak: Moved page numbers to same row as book title.
 (Easier deploys encourage me to make small tweaks!)

+**v0.1.5:** Added some AWFUL caching that comes with some new tech debt:

+- [ ] Use Observable instead of this silly get/getCached thing
+- [ ] \(Probably will get handled when I do the above) Dedupe repeated code in get/getCached etc

 ----

 Next (features):